What To Expect After A Watchman Procedure | Clear Recovery Guide

-The Watchman procedure typically involves a brief hospital stay, gradual return to activity, and specific medication regimens to prevent stroke.
+The Watchman procedure typically involves a brief hospital stay, gradual return to activity, and specific medication regimens to help reduce stroke risk.

 Understanding the Immediate Recovery Phase

-The Watchman procedure, designed to reduce stroke risk in patients with atrial fibrillation, involves implanting a device to close off the left atrial appendage (LAA).
-Right after the procedure, patients usually spend one night in the hospital for monitoring.
-This brief stay allows medical staff to watch for complications such as bleeding or irregular heart rhythms.
+The Watchman procedure, designed to reduce stroke risk in selected patients with non-valvular atrial fibrillation, involves implanting a device to close off the left atrial appendage (LAA).
+Right after the procedure, patients often spend a short time in the hospital for monitoring, and many go home the same day or after an overnight stay depending on their health, the hospital’s protocol, and the doctor’s judgment.
+This brief stay allows medical staff to watch for complications such as bleeding, changes in heart rhythm, or access-site problems.

 During the first 24 to 48 hours, patients may experience mild discomfort at the catheter insertion site, typically in the groin.
 This area might feel tender or bruised, but severe pain is uncommon.
-Most patients are encouraged to rest and keep the leg straight to minimize bleeding risks.
-Nurses and doctors will monitor vital signs closely and perform imaging tests like echocardiograms to confirm that the device is properly positioned.
+Most patients are encouraged to rest and follow instructions about keeping pressure off the insertion site to minimize bleeding risks.
+Nurses and doctors will monitor vital signs closely, review procedure results, and plan follow-up imaging to confirm that the device is sealing properly as the heart tissue heals over it.

 Patients are often advised to avoid strenuous activities during this initial period.
 Walking short distances around the room or hospital ward is encouraged to promote circulation and reduce clotting risks.
 However, heavy lifting and intense exercise should be postponed until cleared by a cardiologist.